jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-04-setting-up-svelte-with-tailwind-css.md

 ### Creating our PostCSS Rules

-We will need to tell Svelte how to interprit and compile our necessary code.
+We will need to tell Svelte how to interpret and compile our necessary code.
 We can do this by creating a `postcss.config.js` file in the route directory.
 Manually create one or run the following in the terminal.

 ```bash
 touch postcss.config.js